Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

-As the left-hand side is a continuous function of $t\defeq nh$, the proof of~(a) follows from the Croft--Kingman lemma.
-Similarly, when~$\mu$ is non-lattice, then~$\z*^h$ is non-lattice as well and Theorem~5.15 of~\cite{Shi15} (likewise, Theorem~1.1 of~\cite{Aidekon13}) applies: for every $y\in\R$ and every $h>0$, the quantity
+As the left-hand side is a continuous function of $t\defeq nh$, the proof of~\ref{itm:Hermite} follows from \cref{lem:A_Klein}.
+Similarly, when~$\mu$ is non-lattice, then~$\BRWb^h$ is non-lattice as well and Theorem~5.15 of~\cite{Shi15} (likewise, Theorem~1.1 of~\cite{Aidekon13}) applies: for every $y\in\RR$ and every $h>0$, the quantity

 has a limit as $n\to\infty$.
-Applying \cite[Theorem~2]{Kingman63} once more gives the convergence~\eqref{Z1trd}, where the limit is \eg that for $h=1$.
-In~\labelcref{Z1b}, the random variable $D_\infty$ can be taken as the terminal value of the derivative martingale $(D(n),\,n\in\N)$: Theorem~5.2 of~\cite{Shi15} shows that it exists almost surely and is positive on non-extinction.
-That~$D_\infty$ is at least nonnegative holds simply because the smallest atom of~$\z*^n$,
+Applying Croft--Kingman's lemma once more gives the convergence~\eqref{eq:A_Dedekind}, where the limit is e.g.\ that for $h=1$.
+In~\ref{itm:Godel}, the random variable $D_\infty$ can be taken as the terminal value of the derivative martingale $(D(n),\,n\in\NN)$: Theorem~5.2 of~\cite{Shi15} shows that it exists almost surely and is positive on non-extinction.
+That~$D_\infty$ is at least nonnegative holds simply because the smallest atom of~$\BRWb^n$,